ory/docs/docs/ecosystem/roadmap.md

 can be expected to be available.

-This document strives to give an answer to those questions and give you an outlook of what is happening in the Ory ecosystem.
-Please note that this roadmap is mainly focused on the Ory Open Source libraries - but this also influences the development of the Ory Cloud.
+This document strives to give an answer to those questions and give you an outlook of what's happening in the Ory ecosystem.
+Please note that this roadmap is mainly focused on the Ory Open Source libraries - but this also influences the development of Ory Cloud.

 ## Ory Roadmap

-If you are interested in a particular project, it is best to check out the [milestones and open issues & pull requests ](#milestones-issues-pull-requests) for that project.
+If you are interested in a particular project, it's best to check out the [milestones and open issues & pull requests ](#milestones-issues-pull-requests) for that project.

 Please note that **our roadmap is subject to changes**.
-This means that development is considering feedback both from the Open Source community as well as the Ory Cloud users.
+This means that development is considering feedback both from the Open Source community as well as Ory Cloud users.

-Issues on GitHub are not hard and fixed commitments.
+Issues on GitHub aren't hard and fixed commitments.
 GitHub Issues, Milestones, and Discussions are general guidelines and efforts to make development at Ory as transparent as possible to facilitate collaboration, trust, and visibility.